dtmf/quadraphonic-trunked-radio-player/README.md

 ## **trunk-recorder Configuration**

 To use this script, you must enable audioStreaming, and enable the simpleStream plugin in your trunk-recorder config.json.
-This example enables JSON-based streaming of all channels and all systems to the script's UDP port:
+This example enables JSON-based streaming of all channels of all systems to the script's UDP port:

     "audioStreaming": true,